Dumortierite Properties, Facts and Photos

 Dumortierite stimulates communication between the body's various systems and can help with the expression of spiritual ideas and the comprehension of hidden meanings.

-It helps to resolve opposing points of view and when placed on the throat chakra encourages open communication and the desire to share advice.
+It helps to resolve opposing points of view and, when placed on the throat chakra, encourages open communication and the desire to share advice.

-Dumortierite facilitates effective problem-solving and the ability to think 'outside of the box'.
+Dumortierite facilitates effective problem-solving and the ability to think 'outside of the box.'

-It encourages calmness and understanding especially when dealing with difficult situations.
+It encourages calmness and understanding, especially when dealing with difficult situations.
 Its soothing energy helps reduce stress, anxiety and tension.

 Holding or wearing dumortierite is said to promote a sense of tranquility and inner peace.
 It allows the mind to relax and find a state of equilibrium.

-It promotes cellular regeneration and supports natural healing processes.
+Dumortierite promotes cellular regeneration and supports natural healing processes.

 It can be used to promote spiritual growth and can serve as a valuable ally.
 Dumortierite is considered to be a stone of self-discipline and self-mastery.
 It assists in developing a strong sense of willpower and determination.